 Background

-The T1WG identified three sub-types of accelerated replacement, including two categories for which the existing equipment is not fully operational or has exceeded its effective useful life (EUL).
-The T1WG defined the categories based on the status of the existing equipment:

-Early retirement—The existing equipment is fully operational and meets new and existing load service requirements and could continue to do so for the RUL of the existing equipment.

-Repair-eligible—The existing equipment needs a major repair to return the equipment to fully serving the load, and that repair cost is less than 50% of the full measure cost.

-Repair-indefinitely—The existing equipment exceeds its EUL and has a history of repair and maintenance and could continue to be maintained to serve the load for the RUL of the existing equipment.

-The T2WG Report clarified that:
+This section provides background information for Task 3, highlighting key discussions in the T1WG report and Commission responses in Resolution E-4818.
+T1WG materials are provided here for context only, and may or may not have been adopted in the Resolution.

-All three subtypes “are subject to proof of both program influence and the long-term viability” (based on the existing equipment status defined above); and

-“Existing conditions and code define the first and second baselines, respectively, for all three sub-types, where the repaired state is considered existing conditions for the repaired measure.”
+In its proposed Baseline Guidance document, the T1WG report proposed three sub-types of accelerated replacement—early retirement, repair-eligible and repair-indefinitely—and proposed that all three sub-types are (1) “subject to proof of both program influence and the long-term viability of the existing equipment as demonstrated by the preponderance of evidence” and (2) must use “existing conditions and code [to] define the first and second baselines…, where the repaired state is considered existing conditions for the repaired measure.”

-Resolution E-4818 adopted the three categories and the described dual baseline approach but did not accept the proposed definition of repair-eligible and did not adopt the use of repair cost in determining equipment eligibility-based definitions.
+Resolution E-4818 adopted the sub-types and the dual baseline approach but did not accept the proposed definition of repair-eligible and did not adopt the use of repair cost in determining equipment eligibility-based definitions.
 The Resolution also offered the following “simplifying principles”: